 Almeder invited workshop participants to write our own poems in response to the Brueghel painting, encouraging us to range as far as our muses would go.
 My poem "plummet" (published in Bacopa Literary Review 2012) imagined Icarus as a woman:

 somewhereAs a visual artist I've explored other ways to interpret "the intersection of verbal and visual arts."
-For example, in response to Kim Addonizio's poem "Divine" (Oh hell, here's that dark wood again. / You thought you'd gotten through it--), I created my acrylic painting, "Oh hell, here's that dark wood again."
-Then I reacted to my own painting with the poem "Backdraft" (again the dark wood. / Guardian of the Abyss hovering above / like a gold flame to incinerate what's left of my life).
+For example, in response to Kim Addonizio's poem "Divine" (Oh hell, here's that dark wood again . . .), I painted "Oh hell, here's that dark wood again," then reacted to my painting with the poem "Backdraft."
+Most recently I've begun a series of ekphrastic text & image works.

 there is an Icarus